omiridoue/sgsss-workflow/index.md

 ## Prerequisites

-This is an intermediate lesson and assumes familiarity with the core materials covered in the [Software Carpentry Lessons](https://software-carpentry.org/lessons/).
+This is an introductory lesson to computational workflows.
+Basic familiarity with the core materials covered in the [Software Carpentry Lessons](https://software-carpentry.org/lessons/).
 In particular learners need to be familiar with material covered in [The Unix Shell](https://swcarpentry.github.io/shell-novice).
 It is helpful to be familiar with using another programming language, to the level of